john-cd/rust_howto/README.md

 - You may write very short examples directly in the Markdown (but they won't be be formatted / linted automatically).
 - Test all examples within the book (embedded from `deps/examples` or in code blocks) with `just test` / `mdbook test`.
   - Note that `mdbook test` may fail when the example code is dependent on libraries outside of `std` (TODO investigate why).
 Use `ignore` after triple backticks in the markdown to suppress these errors.
-- `rust` language code blocks in the Markdown will automatically get a _play_ button, which will execute the code in the [Rust Playground]( https://play.rust-lang.org/ ) and display the output just below the code block. `mdbook-runnable` forces the play button to be displayed when `ignore` is set.
+- `rust` language code blocks in the Markdown will automatically get a _play_ button, which will execute the code in the [Rust Playground][rust-playground] and display the output just below the code block. `mdbook-runnable` forces the play button to be displayed when `ignore` is set.
 - The Rust playground only supports top 100 most downloaded libraries and libraries in the Rust cookbook. `noplayground` removes the play button if a code block does not work on the playground.
 - Example projects that are too complex to be inserted in the book itself (e.g. that include multiple modules) shoud be added as separate folders below `xmpl`.
 Use `cargo new/init` to create new packages as usual.
 Insert a link to the appropriate GitHub page in the markdown.